Continuous Language Model Interpolation for Dynamic and Controllable Text Generation: Fine-tuning and Weight Interpolation

 \subsection{Linear weight interpolation}

+Given a collection of fine-tuned model weights obtained by LoRA as described above, we generate interpolated models by linearly interpolating between their weights.
 We formulate linear weight interpolation between the LoRA fine-tuned models in terms of interpolation weights $\alpha_i$ and attribute mixing weights $\lambda_i$ as shown in Figure \ref{fig:main-diagram}.
-We denote $\theta_{+i} = \theta_{PRE} + B_{+i}A_{+1}$ and $\theta_{-i} = \theta_{PRE} + B_{-i}A_{-1}$ as the two LoRA fine-tuned endpoint anchor models for attribute $i$.
-Then, for a single attribute, we interpolate along the vector between the two fine-tuned endpoint models by computing
+For a single attribute, we interpolate along the vector between the two fine-tuned endpoint models by computing

 We call $\alpha_i$ the interpolation weight for the $i$th attribute dimension.
 We note that $\alpha_i = 0$ and $\alpha_i = 1$ correspond to letting the interpolated model equal the fine-tuned models $\theta_{\alpha_i} = \theta_{-i}$ and $\theta_{\alpha_i} = \theta_{+i}$, respectively.
 Using Equation \ref{eq:onedim}, we then combine multiple interpolated models $\theta_{\alpha_i}$ by taking their weighted sum: